John and Gerry's Orchids of Britain and Europe

 Orchis spitzelii

-This handsome orchid was first described from Austria in 1837 and is named after A. von Spitzel a Bavarian botanist of the early 19th century.
+This handsome orchid was first described from Salzburg, Austria in 1837 and is named after A. von Spitzel a Bavarian botanist of the early 19th century.

-It is a rare and local species with a disjunct distribution from Sweden in the north to Algeria in the south.
-O. spitzelii is a montane orchid which rarely grows below 1000 m but with the exception of the most northerly area's of its range where it may be found at sea level.
-Its worth mentioning that this Swedish population ( gotlandica ) has been the subject of study in recent years and there are, as yet unanswered questions over its native status in that country.
+It is a rare and local species with a disjunct distribution from Sweden in the north, to Algeria in the south.
+In these southerly areas O. spitzelii is a montane orchid, rarely growing below 1000m, whereas in the most northerly parts of its range it may be found at sea level.
+Its worth mentioning that Swedish populations (variety gotlandica) have been the subject of study in recent years and there are persistent doubts as to its native status in that country.
+Its range reaches Lebanon in the east where the species is represented by the variety asiatica

-O. spitzelii is an enthusiastic hybridizer, particularly with other members of the O. mascula group and notably with O. mascula itself.
+O. spitzelii readily hybridizes, particularly with other members of the O. mascula group and notably with O. mascula itself.
 The species is otherwise highly distinctive and not difficult to distinguish from its cousins.
+The illustrations are from southern France and Greece, dating from late April to early May.